FEATURES

 sudo apt install carta-beta

-sudo yum -y install carta
+sudo dnf -y install carta

-To start CARTA, please refer to the user manual How to Run CARTA.
+To start CARTA, please refer to the user manual: How to Run CARTA.

-If you do not already have it, you may install Homebrew using the
+If you do not already have it, you may install Homebrew using the following command (root access is required):

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"